 Satan is the real enemy and sin is what enslaves us, not other people.
 Forgiveness is the New Jubilee, which Christ came into the world to institute the New Covenant.
 But God the Father had to have a way to fulfill His promise of salvation and that’s why we have the Blessed Virgin Mary and the Immaculate Conception.
-I was given the inspiration about the theological and psychological errors in Our Lady of Good Remedy, which included giving her the new title of “Our Lady of the New Jubilee”, and I was told that people who need help in these matters should endeavor to pray this daily and that the Church should pray this on December 8th, which is the Feast of the Immaculate Conception, and when she became Our Lady of the New Jubilee.
+I was given the inspiration about the theological and psychological errors in Our Lady of Good Remedy, which included giving her the new title of “Our Lady of the New Jubilee”, and I was told that people who need help in these matters could endeavor to pray this daily and that the Church could pray this on December 8th, which is the Feast of the Immaculate Conception, and when she became Our Lady of the New Jubilee.
 O how beautiful it is that God gave us Our Mother of the New Jubilee before He gave us His only Son and that He is still revealing His plan to us and how much He loves us!

-Since Our Lady of the New Jubilee has not yet been approved by the Church, even though I have permission from my Diocese to share it with others so long as it is not in a “parish setting” and other conditions are met, including you being informed that it may be said privately.
-Therefore, you may not copy, reproduce, or reprint by any means.
-However, you are free to share the link with others.
-Adaptations have also been made to the MEMORÁRE prayer, which I have the copyright and was part of the private revelation to add onto Our Lady of the New Jubilee Prayer.
+Since Our Lady of the New Jubilee has not yet been approved by the Church as a ‘public devotion’, even though I have permission from my Diocese to share it with others so long as it is not in a “parish setting” and other conditions are met, including you being informed that it may be said privately, you may print this webpage for your private, personal use only.
+You are also free to share the link with others.
+Adaptations have also been made to the Memoráre prayer, which was part of the private revelation to add onto Our Lady of the New Jubilee Prayer.
 Printed copies will soon be made available for purchase in English (United States), Español (Spanish), and Latin.
 Other translations may follow.
 Accessibility options based upon a qualifying disability may also be made available if the request is reasonable.

 OUR LADY OF THE NEW JUBILEE PRAYER